 Video on Geniuses

-Here’s a great video that discusses some of the things I’m trying to point out.
-Some of the geniuses develop interests and abilities at a very, very young age.
+There was a great video below that discussed some of the things I’m trying to point out, but it was blocked by YouTube.
+Some of the geniuses in it developed interests and abilities at a very, very young age.
 This is obvious that some humans develop quicker than others…just like the stages of puberty.
 It’s safe to say some children’s minds develop quicker and are able to retain more information.

-If you look at all of the younger subjects in the video, they were all nurtured by their environment.
+All of the younger subjects in the video were nurtured by their environment.
 Mom and Dad encouraged, inspired, disciplined, influenced, and provided the oil paints or piano for them to create their art.
 Another genius taught himself to memorize cards starting at the age of 20.
 He did this by relating the cards to pictures in his mind.

 The geniuses that don’t fit into my realization that, artists aren’t born genius, are the children born with savant syndrome (see Rain Man the movie).
 In this case, their brain developed in certain areas more than others…leaving them mentally disabled, yet excelling in math or memorization of facts.